 The eye relief is expressed in millimeters (mm).
 For comfortable viewing, the eye relief of binoculars should be around 15mm.
 You may need a longer eye relief if you have to wear eyeglasses when using binoculars.

-Many people suffer from eye defects and need to wear glasses.
+Many people suffer eye defects and need to wear glasses.
 Mild ametropia up to 1.5 dioptres can be corrected with the diopter adjustment.
 Stronger refractive defects or astigmatism requires wearing glasses when using binoculars.

 When using eyeglasses, the distance between the eye and eyepiece increases.
 As a result, the eye may be outside the eye relief and the entire field of view may not be seen.